whaynes/STCW23/jekyll/assessments/Engine/OICEW-4-1D.md

 ### Condition

-{{ "While on watch aboard the training ship, or on a simulator, or in a laboratory." | markdownify }}
+While on watch aboard the training ship, or on a simulator, or in a laboratory.

 ### Performance requirement